aws/aws-graviton-getting-started/python.md

 When *pip* (the standard package installer for Python) is used, it pulls the packages from [Python Package Index](https://pypi.oeg) and other indexes.

 In the case *pip* could not find a pre-compiled package, it automatically downloads, compiles, and builds the package from source code.
-Normally it may take few more minutes to install the package from source code that from pre-built, and in some large packages (like *pandas*) it may take up to 20 minutes.
+Normally it may take a few more minutes to install the package from source code than from pre-built.
+For some large packages (i.e. *pandas*) it may take up to 20 minutes.
 AWS is actively working to make pre-compiled packages available to avoid this in near future.

 ### 1.1 Installing Python packages from source in AmazonLinux2 and RedHat